|Download this layer|

 REGION DEP REGION – Office location ACRONYM 1 Western Region – Springfield WERO 2 Central Region – Worcester CERO 3 Northeast Region - Wilmington NERO 4 Southeast Region – Lakeville SERO

 a.k.a.
 Dept. of Fire Services (DFS) Facility ID: Unique identifier for a UST “facility” which may include one or more underground storage tanks.
-Provides a link to UST Program databases accessible via http://www.mass.gov/dep/toxics/ust/index.htm.
+USTID provides a link to UST Program databases downloadable via UST Query tool link below.

-The MassDEP Underground Storage Tank datalayer is maintained by the MassDEP Bureau of Waste Prevention.
+The MassDEP Underground Storage Tank datalayer is maintained by the MassDEP Bureau of Air and Waste.
 A regular update schedule has not been determined at this time.
 Updates may include improvements to mapped locations, clarification re: multiple tanks at a given facility and/or the location of facilities not included in the datalayer at this time.